CEOS-ARD - Optical - Nighttime Light Surface Radiance

 Notes:

-Identifier: prd.example
+Identifier: meta.metadata-instrument-optical

 Threshold requirements: